 What is the first thing that comes to mind when you think of God?
 This could be another activity where everyone participates on both an individual and group basis with either writing out the answer on a separate sheet of paper or on a white erase or chalkboard with answers being given in a spontaneous fashion.
 A twist with this activity would be what was your first thought of God as a child?

-7. Greatest Christians (past and present)
+7. Greatest Christians (Past and Present)

 8. Me, Myself and I

 In looking at yourself in general, what are three things you really like about yourself?
 Another twist on this same topic could include what would you change about yourself that would help you become a better Christian?
+This isn’t just a fun icebreaker, but also a great exercise in strengthening your faith, solidifying your beliefs, and turning yourself into a better person.
+You could also try to do it alone at home when you feel like it so that you can try and be more sincere with yourself than you would normally tend to be surrounded by many people (and especially by people you barely even know).

 What event, occurrence, or circumstance in your life led you to become a Christian?
 Was there a major turning point that led to acceptance?
 This could be either an individual or group activity that would help to put others at ease and to compare answers that might be similar in nature.
+Not only that, but you can make the game about anything that might have to do with your faith one way or another.
+Try, for example, thinking about a job that was described in the Bible, such as carpentry.
+How did working as a carpenter lead you to Christianity?
+See what we mean?
+You can ask yourself multiple such questions if you’re feeling creative enough.

 10. What’s My Line

-The old television program from the 50's and late 60's provides interesting input for Christian icebreakers.
-Everyone in the group is asked to jot down three different things about themselves and their line of work or vocation that is unknown to the others in the group.
+The old television program from the 50’s and late ’60s provides interesting input for Christian icebreakers.
+Everyone in the group should jot down three different things about themselves and their line of work or vocation that is unknown to the others in the group.
 At least two of the items are true and one is not.
 Each group member presents their facts to the group and then everyone takes a vote as to which item about the person is not true.
 This activity can have surprising turnarounds as well as help others to get to know one another.
 It can be done with an erase board approach or with individual note cards or colored paper.

 11. Christian Books & Movies

 What Christian book or movie that you read or viewed recently, or in the past, would you recommend to others in the group that best represents Christian life today and true biblical history?
 Let the whole group brainstorm and come up with the top five books and movies that have had a major impact on Christians and others.
+Then, discuss those works, debate, and compare notes.
+It is a great way to encourage people to share opinions and different, maybe divergent points of view.
+Moreover, finding other people who share common interests is great for each group member.
+Who knows, maybe some people in the group start a book or movie club, strengthen friendships, and make new acquaintances.

 12. Biblical Person Encounter

 If you were able to visit heaven, what biblical person would you talk to besides Jesus?
 For example, the Apostle Paul would be someone from the New Testament era that would provide hours of dialogue and inspiration.
+Challenge a group of teens or adults to answer such questions and offer their own take on things.
+The conversation really gets interesting once people start mentioning Judas or other “negative” characters.
+How so?
+Well, there are a lot of things you can learn about human nature by theoretically speaking to, let’s say, Doubtful Thomas or Pontius Pilate.

 13. Christian Influence

 What Christian person that you have met and known has had the most influence in your life and why?
 That person could be a pastor, close friend, stranger, or mentor.
 Think about whether that individual caused a turning point in your Christian walk.
+Starting from here, the group can learn plenty about its members, share similar or divergent opinions, start a constructive debate, and bond through shared emotions and experiences.
+It’s fun and you might be able to discover things that you’ve never even thought about before.

 14. Christian Church Dilemmas